ertyurk/chirpfy/README.md

 A Rust CLI tool that refines your tweets using OpenAI's GPT-4.
 It transforms verbose technical thoughts into concise, impactful tweets while maintaining your professional voice.

+## ⚠️ Fun Project Warning

+This is a fun side project I built to showcase Rust and OpenAI's API while demonstrating AI agents in a nutshell.
+While it works well for tweet refinement, I'm not actively maintaining it due to other commitments (full-time job + personal projects).
+Feel free to fork and modify, but note:

+- No guarantee of PR reviews/acceptance
+- No active feature development planned
+- Built mainly for personal use in Cursor IDE
+- May need updates as OpenAI's API evolves

+If you find it useful, great!
+Just don't rely on it for anything mission-critical.

 ## Features

 - Transforms draft tweets into polished, tech-savvy content